Skip to main content

 // ...

-// Why this middleware is critical:
+// Why this middleware matters:

 // 1.
 Verifies that requests are signed by the Context Platform (preventing free-riding)